BrianKan/IBM_Coursera_QA_BOT/README.md

 <br></br>

 ## Features 🌟
-* Intelligent Conversations: Uses NLP to understand and respond to user input.
+* Intelligent Conversations: Uses Watson to understand and respond to user input.
 * Customizable: Easily customizable to suit various use cases, such as customer service, FAQs, or personal assistants.
 * Easy Setup: Simple installation and setup process for quick deployment.
-* Multi-Platform Support: Can be integrated with messaging platforms like Slack, Telegram, or Discord.
+* Multi-Platform Support: Can be used on PC, mobile, or tablet.
 <br></br>

 ## Installation 🛠